-NEW YORK, NY.- Michael Rosenfeld Gallery presents Michael Goldberg: Making His Mark, Paintings & Drawings, 1985-2005, a single exhibition of paintings and works on paper running simultaneously in New York and Los Angeles.
+(New York-January 7, 2015) Michael Rosenfeld Gallery is pleased to present Michael Goldberg: Making His Mark, Paintings & Drawings, 1985-2005, a single exhibition of paintings and works on paper running simultaneously in New York and Los Angeles.
 Spanning the last two decades of the artist's career, the exhibition is the joint effort of Michael Rosenfeld Gallery on the East Coast and Manny Silverman Gallery on the West.
 Both galleries represent the estate of the artist, and the exhibition has been organized with the estate's cooperation.